no-show rate benchmarks by industry 2026

 The Financial Cost of Your Current Rate

-For a dental practice seeing 200 patients per month with an average appointment value of $180 and a 15% no-show rate: 200 × $180 × 0.15 = $5,400 per month, or $64,800 per year.
-That's the revenue that simply doesn't happen because those chairs sit empty.
+Consider a dental practice seeing 200 patients per month with an average appointment value of $180 and a 15% no-show rate: 200 × $180 × 0.15 = $5,400 per month, or a staggering $64,800 per year.
+That's the [revenue that simply doesn't happen](/blog/real-cost-of-no-shows-small-business) because those chairs sit empty.
+Ouch.

 How Automated Reminders Change the Math

-Industry-Specific Strategies That Work
+Industry-Specific Strategies That Actually Work

 Setting a Target and Measuring Progress